Self-organized hyperuniformity in a minimal model of population dynamics

 \emph{Outlook} -- Hyperuniformity has been observed across diverse biological systems, from tissues \cite{kramAvianConePhotoreceptors2010,jiaoAvianPhotoreceptorPatterns2014,liuUniversalHyperuniformOrganization2024} to macroecological patterns \cite{geHiddenOrderTuring2023,huDisorderedHyperuniformitySignals2023}, yet the mechanisms driving its emergence remain unclear.
-We showed that hyperuniformity naturally arises in a generic class of population dynamics models, where death processes are coupled through short-range and indirect interactions between agents.
-Our formulation is inspired by established mechanisms of cell dynamics in tissues \cite{simonsTuningPlasmaCell2024}, yet the mechanism is general and reflects the sharp increase in agent longevity near a bifurcation.
+We showed that hyperuniformity naturally arises in a generic class of population dynamics models, where death processes are coupled through indirect interactions between agents.
+Our formulation is inspired by established mechanisms of cell dynamics in tissues \cite{simonsTuningPlasmaCell2024}, yet these are general and reflect the sharp increase in agent longevity near a bifurcation.
+The divergence in longevity and the associated hyperuniform correlations are approached asymptotically when resource consumption rates are decreased.
+This differs from previous nonequilibrium settings, where hyperuniformity is reached by fine-tuning a control parameter to a critical value for a many-body phase transition ~\cite{maTheoryHyperuniformityAbsorbing2023,corteSelfOrganizedCriticalitySheared2009,hexnerNoiseDiffusionHyperuniformity2017,hexnerHyperuniformityCriticalAbsorbing2015,wieseHyperuniformityMannaModel2024}.
+In our model, the microscopic dynamics support a critical resource threshold where an individual's lifetime diverges, but the coupled many-body system does not exhibit a phase transition between distinct collective states.
+Instead, the system can only asymptotically approach this threshold, where the interaction range of the negative feedback diverges and suppresses large-scale density fluctuations.
+Our results, therefore, show that hyperuniformity need not be a signature of many-body criticality, and the present mechanism is complementary to, rather than belonging to, previously studied classes of nonequilibrium critical phenomena such as absorbing-state transitions.
 These results open a new avenue for mechanistic investigations into the origins of hyperuniformity in natural systems by identifying its underpinnings in non-conservative population dynamics.

 More broadly, our dynamical framework highlights the possibility that many agents can collectively self-tune to critical states by interacting through a spatial field.
 Our analysis centered on the saddle-node bifurcation, a fundamental transition that captures discontinuous shifts in system dynamics.
 Other bifurcations have also been explored in biological contexts; for example, critical tuning to a Hopf bifurcation has been implicated in the mechanisms underlying hearing \cite{camaletAuditorySensitivityProvided2000}.
 Extending such frameworks to include spatial dynamics, as we have done here, may reveal new emergent phenomena with potentially important physiological consequences \cite{moraAreBiologicalSystems2011}.